yassersouri/thomas-calibration/README.md

 The filter is applied to the **blue** component of the image.

-The adjacent pixels must also have a colour in the range expected for grass.
+The adjacent pixels must also have a color in the range expected for grass.
 For this the author suggests using a hue-based chroma-keyer.
 The keyer needs to merely indicate areas unlikely to be grass, so that immediately adjacent areas are not considered as possible lines.

 ### The variant of Hough transform - Spatialised Hough transform